PDF 1.5 or later

 Kilian Schalk, founder

-FTP stands for “File Transfer Protocol” and is an internet site where you a network protocol that allows you to transfer computer files from your local sever to an FTP server.
+FTP stands for “File Transfer Protocol.”
 It is easy to use and is the most efficient way to send data to EBSCO.
-We will supply you with FTP login credentials (the host URL, username and password).
+We will supply you with FTP login credentials (the host URL, username, and password).
 You can log-in, and then drag and drop your PDFs onto the FTP folder.

 These files will be mirrored to EBSCO’s server and our Content Management team will retrieve them for processing.

-For instructions on how to use FTP, please refer to the Quick Links section on this page.
+For instructions on how to use FTP, please refer to the Content Delivery Guidelines document found in the Quick Links section on this page.

 Thank you for your partnership!
 Please see our promotional site for logos, marketing brochures, and additional support information.

 Open access to our databases is not available; therefore we are not able to provide a direct link to publisher content on EBSCOhost.
 For more information, please email our Content Licensing Group.

 Please notify us of any changes to your publication by emailing your regular EBSCO data contact or submitting a notification through the Publisher Contact Form.